rsavo/Strata-Jekyll-Theme/_posts/2015-02-17-curabitur-copy.markdown

 Reason number 4: Children.
 What?
 Didn’t I just say that it’s a great place to raise a family?
 And why wouldn’t I want to raise my children in the country that takes pride in its excellent education system?
 Blame the weather.
 Even with climate change, winters are still cold in Finland.
 There’s snow, ice and below zero temperatures (and by below zero I mean way below zero).
 What does that mean for a mother of young children?
 Dressing your kids in a ski suit from October to April.
 Do you have any idea how hard those things are to put on?
 And then how hot and bothered your child gets while they wait for their sibling to get dressed?
 And just as you’re about to leave, nature calls and you have to take their ski suit off AND put it on again?
 Thanks but no thanks.

-While I don’t want to discredit the report – after all, &nbsp;I wouldn’t want to deprive Finland of its chance to bathe in glory - let’s take these reports with a pinch of salt.
+While I don’t want to discredit the report – after all,  I wouldn’t want to deprive Finland of its chance to bathe in glory - let’s take these reports with a pinch of salt.
 I would never say never to living in Finland, but for the time being I remain a happy foreigner in Spain.
 I feel like I’m worthy of its quaint architecture and good wine.
 If I get lost, someone is bound to help me because there is always someone around – always.
 And quite frankly I feel happy knowing that my children can play in the plaza all year round while I have my coffee and soak in the sun.